Supercharge your PowerPoint productivity with

 Problem

-If you or the people who will run your code have macro security set too high, your code won't run.
+If PowerPoint's macro security settings are too strict, your code won't run.

 Appropriate macro security settings will allow the code to run and still give the user adequate protection.